johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/USAGE.md

 This will:
 - Create a GCS bucket for the demo
-- Create a DataProc cluster with Flink component enabled
+- Create a Dataproc cluster with Flink component enabled
 - Configure YARN for optimal Flink performance

 ### 3. Upload Jobs and Data to GCS